WAIVER OF LIABILITY

 - You cannot pick up substite players for playoffs.

-- A team may pick up a maximum of 2 players from another PSL team in the league to avoid forfeit.
+- A team may pick up a maximum of 2 players to avoid forfeit.

 - You cannot pick up substitute players for playoffs.

-- If a team does not have enough players to start the match by 10 minutes after the scheduled start time, they will forfeit the first game.
+- If a team does not have enough players to start the game by 10 minutes after the scheduled start time, they will forfeit.

 - If enough players to start a game arrive between 10 and 15 minutes after the scheduled start time, the game will be officiated and played as a scrimmage but will still be recorded as a forfeit.